National Society of Leadership and Success | Evaluated Learning Experience

 August 2019 - Present.

 Major topics include self-reflection, practical skill development, and building personal knowledge about leadership theory and application, goal setting and leading others; understand and engage with contemporary issues of leadership: collaboration, creative problem-solving, communication, and personal and social action.
-The capstone of this course will be to create two final projects: 1) a Leadership research paper; and 2) a Leadership Roadmap or portfolio that includes a comprehensive picture of a personalized leadership development plan and a comprehensive case study analysis.
+The capstone of this course creates two final projects including a Leadership research paper and a Leadership Roadmap or portfolio that includes a comprehensive picture of a personalized leadership development plan and a comprehensive case study analysis.